Provider Manual | Section 2

 Primary Care Physician (PCP) Selection Process

 HPSM members are encouraged to self-select a PCP as soon as they become eligible for or are enrolled in an HPSM program.
-Member Services Representatives/CareAdvantage Navigators (Customer Support) are available to assist members with the PCP selection process.
-HPSM members can also select a PCP on the HPSM Member Portal: www.hpsm.org/member-portal-login
+Member Services Representatives and CareAdvantage Navigators are available to assist members with the PCP selection process.
+HPSM members can also select a PCP in the HPSM Member Portal.

 When Medi-Cal members become HPSM eligible, “New Member Guides” are mailed to the member, requesting that they select a PCP.
 New HPSM Medi-Cal members are not assigned to a PCP for the first 30 days of their HPSM eligibility to allow them time to self-select a PCP.
 Members who do not self-select a PCP are automatically assigned to a PCP (see below for more information) according to the guidelines prescribed by the California Department of Health Care Services.
 Members that have primary other health coverage, including Original Medicare are not assigned to a PCP.

-New HPSM members in other programs (CareAdvantage CMC, HealthWorx and ACE) are required to select a PCP as part of their initial enrollment process.
+New HPSM members in other programs (CareAdvantage, HealthWorx and ACE) are required to select a PCP as part of their initial enrollment process.